Table of Content

 Net Cash Flow From Operating Activities

-Net cash flow from operating activities is the cash a business generates or uses from its normal trading work, such as customer receipts, supplier payments, wages, rent and tax payments.
+Net cash flow from operating activities is the cash a business generates or uses from normal trading, after everyday receipts and payments are counted.

 Net cash flow from operating activities is one section of the Cash Flow Statement.
-It focuses on cash from day-to-day business activity, not cash used to buy long-term assets or cash raised from owners and lenders.
+It focuses on cash from day-to-day business activity, such as customer receipts, supplier payments, wages, rent, GST, VAT, PAYG withholding and other normal operating payments.

 Where Net Cash Flow From Operating Activities Appears